Djokovic: Heated talk with fan 'did me a favor'

-NEW YORK -- Defending champion Novak Djokovic said a prematch spat with a fan during practice inspired him as he raced past Denis Kudla 6-3, 6-4, 6-2 to reach the fourth round at the US Open on Friday.
+NEW YORK -- Defending champion Novak Djokovic said a prematch spat with a fan during practice inspired him, as he raced past Denis Kudla 6-3, 6-4, 6-2 to reach the fourth round of the US Open on Friday.

-In the first set, when one fan yelled out in the middle of the point, an angry Djokovic shouted: "shut the f--- up."
+In the first set, when one fan yelled out in the middle of a point, an angry Djokovic shouted: "Shut the f--- up."

 Djokovic said the incident had fired him up.